Dhaka, Sat, Dec 2018

 Malik cashed in on the opportunity to smash two sixes and two fours off Rayad Emrit, who conceded 23 runs in the 19th over and then Kesrick Williams went for 21 runs in the last over.

 The southern port city last hosted an international game in 2009 when Sri Lanka played a test match before an attack by gunmen on its team bus in Lahore shut the door on international cricket in Pakistan.

 Six Pakistan policemen and two civilians were killed in that attack, and six members of the Sri Lanka team were injured.

 Gradually the Pakistan Cricket Board is trying to convince foreign teams that it's safe to play cricket in the country with Lahore hosting Zimbabwe, a World XI, Sri Lanka and a Pakistan Super League final over the last three years.

 Karachi hosted the PSL final last week, with several foreign players competing in front of a capacity crowd.

 However, at least four top West Indies players — Jason Holder, Carlos Brathwaite, Chris Gayle and Evin Lewis — pulled out of the three-match T20 series against Pakistan apparently due to security concerns.

 "It has been very nice coming here ... we feel very safe," Mohammed said.

-Bangladesh lost the three-match T20I series…
+Bangladesh started the three-match series with…